I’ll never forget my first taste of Slovenia’s orange wine: it came with a story, a master storyteller and its very own TV show.

 No, it’s NOT made from oranges!

-Orange wine is produced with white grapes using the technique for making red wine, allowing for enough contact with the skin to create the orange color.
-Each winemaker seems to put a different spin on it.
 For me, David selected a complex orange wine made from the klarnica grape.
 The 500-year old variety is named for a young widow who first grew it on a vine to conceal her home from prying neighbors.
 The winemaker Mansus creates the flavor by aging the wine in three different types of wood barrels.
-Other varieties are aged in terra-cotta amphorae, a technique that goes back thousands of years.

-I also learned how to open a wine bottle like a professional sommelier.
+Pro tip: David showed me how to open a wine bottle like a professional sommelier.
 You know that “pop” that you usually hear when pulling out a cork?
 It’s the mark of a true amateur.
 Here’s a video of how it should be done:

 Dinner Break